howellsryan/career-catalogue/VPNs.md

 ### 3. Authentication
 Before the tunnel is established, your device and the VPN server perform a "handshake."
 This ensures that both sides are who they say they are.
 This prevents "Man-in-the-Middle" attacks where a hacker tries to pretend to be your VPN provider to steal your data.

+## Why Tunnelling Matters for Your Privacy

+Without a tunnel, your digital life is an open book.
+Every site you visit, every unencrypted form you fill out, and every "ping" your apps send is logged by your ISP and likely sold to data brokers.

+By forcing all your traffic through an encrypted tunnel, you reclaim the "Right to be Forgotten."
+You aren't just hiding a single search; you are creating a permanent barrier between your identity and the companies that want to commodify it.

 ## The Modern Protocols: Choosing Your Tunnel

 The "protocol" is the set of rules that determines how the tunnel is built.
 Not all tunnels are created equal.